 Are you new to climbing or want to start?
 Don’t worry, we’ll show you the ropes!
-This is a rock climbing course for beginners to intermediate rock climbers.
-Join Quest at Mocanaqua, a well-known local climbing spot, for a day to get outside and get your climbin’ on!
-We will be teaching climbing, teaching climbing knots and how to belay.
+This is a rock climbing course for beginners to advanced.
+Join Quest for a day to get outside and get your climbin’ on!
+We will be teaching climbing, climbing knots, how to belay and so much more!

 - $25 for Bloomsburg Universtiy Students